cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

     ...
 {{< /gsHighlight >}}

-Yet without setting the `resource_id` property, then the server's name on Openstack will be `server_my-deployment_myserver_XXXXX` (where the XXXXX is the autogenerated part of the node instance's ID).
+Without setting the `resource_id` property, the server's name on OpenStack will be `server_my-deployment_myserver_XXXXX` (where the _XXXXX_ is the autogenerated part of the node instance's ID).

 # Using Existing Resources

-It is possible to use existing resources on Openstack - whether these have been created by a different Cloudify deployment or not via Cloudify at all.
+You can use existing resources on OpenStack, regardless of whether they were created by a different Cloudify deployment or not via Cloudify at all.

-All Cloudify Openstack types have a property named `use_external_resource`, whose default value is `false`.
-When set to `true`, the plugin will apply different semantics for each of the operations executed on the relevant node's instances.
-Specifically, in the case of the `cloudify.interfaces.lifecycle.create` operation, rather than creating a new resource on Openstack of the given type, the plugin will behave as follows:
+All Cloudify OpenStack types have a property called `use_external_resource`, which has a default value of `false`.
+When set to `true`, the plugin applies different semantics for each of the operations executed on the relevant node's instances.
+Specifically, in the case of the `cloudify.interfaces.lifecycle.create` operation, rather than creating a new resource on OpenStack of the specified type, the plugin behaves as follows:

-1. Try to find an existing resource on Openstack whose name (or IP, in the case of one of the *floating-ip* types) is the value specified for the `resource_id` property.
-If more than one is found, an error is raised.
+1. Attempts to locate an existing resource on OpenStack for which the name (or IP, in the case of one of the *floating-ip* types) is the value specified for the `resource_id` property.
+If more than one is found, an error is generated.

-2. If no resource was found, the plugin will use the value of the `resource_id` property to look for the resource by ID instead.
-If a resource still isn't found, an error is raised.
+2. If no resource is found, the plugin uses the value of the `resource_id` property to look for the resource by ID.
+If a resource is still not found, an error is generated.

-3. If a single resource was found, the plugin will use that resource, and set the node instance with the appropriate runtime properties according to the resource's data.
+3. If a single resource is found, the plugin uses that resource and sets the node instance with the appropriate runtime properties, according to the resource's data.

-The semantics of other operations are affected as well:
+The semantics of other operations are also affected, as follows:

-* The `cloudify.interfaces.lifecycle.start` operation, where applicable, will only validate that the resource is indeed started, raising an error if it isn't.
+* The `cloudify.interfaces.lifecycle.start` operation, where applicable, only validates that the resource has started, and generates an error if it has not.

-* The `cloudify.interfaces.lifecycle.stop` operation, where applicable, won't have any effect.
+* The `cloudify.interfaces.lifecycle.stop` operation, where applicable, does not have any effect.

-* The `cloudify.interfaces.lifecycle.delete` operation will not actually delete the resource from Openstack (but will clear the runtime properties from the node instance).
+* The `cloudify.interfaces.lifecycle.delete` operation does not delete the resource from OpenStack, but clears the runtime properties from the node instance.

-* The `cloudify.interfaces.validation.creation` operation will verify that a resource with the given name or ID indeed exists, or otherwise print a list of all available resources of the given type.
+* The `cloudify.interfaces.validation.creation` operation verifies that a resource with the specified name or ID exists, or prints a list of all available resources of the specific type.

-* The `cloudify.interfaces.relationship_lifecycle.establish` operation will behave as normal if the related node is not set with `use_external_resource` as `true`; However if both nodes have this property set to `true`, the operation will only attempt to verify that they're indeed "connected" on Openstack as well ("connected" in this case also refers to a security-group imposed on a server, floating-ip associated with a server, etc.).
+* The `cloudify.interfaces.relationship_lifecycle.establish` operation behaves as normal if the related node is not set with `use_external_resource` as `true`.
+However, if both nodes have the property set to `true`, the operation only attempts to verify that they are also "connected" on OpenStack. ("Connected" in this case also refers to a `security-group` imposed on a server, a floating IP associated with a server, and so on.)

 ## Notes

 * As mentioned in the [Relationships section](#relationships), some relationships take effect in non-relationship operations.
 When `use_external_resource` is set to `true`, the existence of such connections is validated as well.

-* Using an existing resource only makes sense for single-instance nodes.
+* Using an existing resource is only logical for single-instance nodes.

-# Openstack Configuration
+# OpenStack Configuration

-The Openstack plugin requires credentials and endpoint setup information in order to authenticate and interact with Openstack.
+The OpenStack plugin requires credentials and endpoint setup information in order to authenticate and interact with OpenStack.

-This information will be gathered by the plugin from the following sources, each source possibly partially or completely overriding values gathered from previous ones:
+This information is gathered by the plugin from the following sources, each source possibly partially or completely overriding values gathered from previous ones:

   1. Environment variables for each of the configuration parameters.
-  2. JSON file at `~/openstack_config.json` or at a path specified by the value of an environment variable named `OPENSTACK_CONFIG_PATH`
+  2. JSON file at `~/openstack_config.json`, or at a path specified by the value of an environment variable named `OPENSTACK_CONFIG_PATH`.
-  3. Values specified in the `openstack_config` property for the node whose operation is currently getting executed (in the case of relationship operations, the `openstack_config` property of either the *source* or *target* nodes will be used if available, with the *source*'s one taking precedence).
+  3. Values specified in the `openstack_config` property for the node related to the operation that is currently being executed.
+(In the case of relationship operations, the `openstack_config` property of either the *source* or *target* nodes is used if available, with the *source* node instance taking precedence).
-  4. Values specified in the `openstack_config` runtime property for the node instance whose operation is currently being executed (in the case of relationship operations, the `openstack_config` property of either the *source* or *target* node instances will be used if available, with the *source*'s one taking precedence).
+  4. Values specified in the `openstack_config` runtime property for the node instance related to the operation that is currently being executed.
+(In the case of relationship operations, the `openstack_config` property of either the *source* or *target* node instances aree used if available, with the *source* node instance taking precedence).
   5. Values specified in the `openstack_config` operation input.

-The structure of the JSON file in section (2), as well as of the `openstack_config` property in sections (3) and (4), is as follows:
+The structure of the JSON file in section (2), and of the `openstack_config` property in sections (3) and (4), is as follows:

 {{< gsHighlight  json  >}}
 {